 - PE 112: Health and Fitness

 - BIOL: 117 Exercise Physiology

 - BIOL: 202 Human Anatomy w/lab

 - EXSC 130: Exercise Science

 - EXSC 319: Kinesiology

-- EXSC 366: Strength and Conditioning Theory
+- EXSC 366: Program and Design for Sport

 The School of Nursing and Health Sciences reserves the right to amend policies and procedures, and other program information as necessary.
 All changes will be communicated promptly.
 Students should consult with the coordinator when planning their Exercise Science major.